bentice/bentice.github.io/Enron_Article.md

 This layout was drawn with [Force-Directed Graph Algorithm](https://en.wikipedia.org/wiki/Force-directed_graph_drawing).
 These used ‘weight’ which corresponded to the number of emails sent between nodes.
 The more emails exchanged the closer nodes were brought together.

+This basic drawing of the network is a birds-eye-view of the hierarchy.
+Executives and important employees would be at the center of the ring with many connections amongst each other and to the outer nodes.

 ## Hierarchy and Centrality Indicators

-If centrality indicators are going to be a good measure of hierarchy within a network it would have a high number of Enron Executives rated as most Central.
+If centrality indicators are going to be a good measure of hierarchy within a network it would have a high number of Enron Executives rated as most central.
 Here are some executives to watch out for:

 **Kenneth Lay** CEO and later Chairman